MicrosoftDocs/cpp-docs/docs/windows/runtimeclass-class.md

 |[RuntimeClass::~RuntimeClass Destructor](../windows/runtimeclass-tilde-runtimeclass-destructor.md)|Deinitializes the current instance of the RuntimeClass class.|

 ## Inheritance Hierarchy
- This is an implementaiton detail.
+ This is an implementation detail.

 ## Requirements
  **Header:** implements.h